jinishgupta/ChainCred/README.md

 ## 🏆 **Product Track Submission**

-ChainCred is a decentralized platform that eliminates credential fraud in Latin America by issuing tamper-proof digital credentials as NFTs on the Polkadot Paseo Testnet.
+ChainCred is a decentralized platform that eliminates credential fraud in the world by issuing tamper-proof digital credentials as NFTs on the Polkadot Paseo Testnet.

 ---

 ## 🎯 **The Problem**

-- **30-40%** credential fraud rate in Latin America
+- **30-40%** credential fraud rate
 - **2-4 weeks** average verification time
 - **$1M+** annual cost to employers
 - No standardized cross-border verification system